Image & Video APIs

 Because CldImage extends Next.js Image, it's important to understand the distinction between what "fill" applies to in different contexts:

-• The Next.js Image fill prop displays the image using the native <img /> tag and CSS.
+• The Next.js Image fill prop causes the image to expand to the size of the parent element.

-• The Cloudinary fill crop mode crops the image file itself while filling the containing space.
+• The Cloudinary fill crop mode crops the image file itself to the aspect ratio of the parent element, while keeping important content in the crop.

 To use the Next.js Image fill mode, set fill or fill={true}.